-Transparency report 2020 Access to our quality management
+Transparency report 2021 Access to our quality management

 This report provides insight into how PwC Norway's audit practice works to ensure quality in the audit.
-This report covers the period from 1 July 2019 to 30 June 2020.
+This report covers the period from 1 July 2020 to 30 June 2021.

-www.pwc.no/aapenhetsrapport

 Our values

 For us, our values must have a practical meaning in everyday life.
 Our values guide us on how we act towards each other as colleagues and towards our clients.

-Reimagine the possible - We dare to challenge status quo - We strive for continual improvement and are constantly seeking new ways to perform our work - We are actively seeking new solutions and obtain knowledge from other firms in the PwC Network and externally C σ 51 Work together - > We collaborate and share relationships, ideas and knowledge - We are curious about what others are doing and are continually seeking opportunities to contribute - > We give and ask for feedback to improve ourselves
+Reimagine the possible

+- We dare to challenge status quo - We strive for continual improvement and are constantly seeking new ways to perform our work - We are actively seeking new solutions and obtain knowledge from other firms in the PwC network and externally

+Work together

+- > We collaborate and share relationships, ideas and knowledge - We are curious about what others are doing and are continually seeking opportunities to contribute - > We give and ask for feedback to improve ourselv

-Act with integrity - > We speak up for what is right, especially when it feels difficult - > We expect and deliver the highest quality outcomes - > We make decisions and act as if our own reputation were at stake
+Act with integrity

+- > We speak up for what is right, especially when it feels difficult - We expect and deliver the highest quality outcomes - > We make decisions and act as if our own reputation were at stake

-Make a difference - We stay informed and are curious about how technology and trends affect society - We create impact with our colleagues, our clients and society through our actions We respond promptly and adapt to changes
+Make a difference

+- We stay informed and are curious about how technology and trends affect society - > We create impact with our colleagues, our clients and society through our actions - We respond promptly and adapt to changes